01

 • Chairman of Bagger-Sørensen & Co.
 A/S, Bagger-Sørensen Real Estate A/S and Vecata Ejendomme A/S

-• Board member of Bagger-Sørensen Equity A/S, Arcedi Biotech ApS and Bagger-Sørensen Fonden
+• Board member of Bagger-Sørensen Equity A/S and Bagger-Sørensen Fonden

 • External board positions: Silkisif A/S, Assens Tobaksfabrik A/S, Alex Gundersen Assens ApS and Alex Gundersen Tobacco Company A/S